 There are 14 private and 2 state-owned licensed commercial banks operating in Afghanistan.
 The banks are concentrated mostly in Kabul and provide services primarily to international donors, large businesses mostly for trade finance, foreign NGOs, and following a recent trend for funding commercial real estate.
 In spite of this large banking sector, only 5% of the population uses formal banking services, primarily because of faith considerations and the absence of Islamic banking.
 The vast majority of the population, which is mainly in the low income category, relies on informal sources of finance like friends, relatives, and moneylenders, as is prevalent in over 85% of economic activity in Afghanistan.
 The microfinance sector is largely funded by the Microfinance Investment Support Facility for Afghanistan (MISFA).
 MISFA now supports 15 microfinance institutions, operating in 23 provinces and 111 districts.

 Deposits: Total banking deposits were at $3.68 billion as of April, 2013, with nearly 67% of all deposits being in USD.
 An estimated 90% of the deposits with the banks are held in current accounts, and 10% in Savings, showing that the people use bank accounts for safe money keeping.
 The absence of term deposits further reveals that the banking sector does not carry any medium or long term funding.
 Any short term lending, which is in small amounts and with tenors of 2-3 years, leads to tenor mismatch.
+Since the current banking in Afghanistan is based on conventional system and not Sharia-Compatible, the Bank’s clients use banks only for services, keeping their money in largely in current accounts, and avoiding interest through term deposits.
 This also indicates a great potential for Islamic banking in Afghanistan.

 Advances: About 60% of total advances by the banks are for less than one year and made for medium term of 2-3 years.
 The non-performing loans (NPLs) stood at 4.01%.
 Nearly 77% of Bank’s total loans/advances are denominated in USD and 23% in Afghani, the local currency (Afs).
 Dollarization of financial transactions, both in deposits and advances, is much higher in the private sector banks, but the informal sector is also highly dollarized.
 The high dollarization of the economy presents a challenge for raising long term funds in Afghanis (Afs), and the long term funding for housing finance will not be viable and sustainable in USD because of the risk of rapid FX fluctuations in Post-2014 scenario.
 Furthermore, any FX risk hedging will be too expensive, if available at all.